tsung1029/PIC-skeleton-codes/README.md

 These codes illustrate how to use a hybrid shared/distributed memory algorithm, with a tiled scheme on each shared memory multi-core node implemented with OpenMP, and domain decomposition connecting such nodes implemented with MPI.
 The algorithms are described in detail in Refs. [[2-4](#ref2)].

-### OpenMP/Vectorization
+### OpenMP/Vectorization ---  MODIFIED

 These codes illustrate how to use hybrid shared memory/vectorization algorithm, with a tiled scheme on each shared memory multi-core node implemented wit OpenMP and vectorization implemented with both SSE vector intrinsics and compiler vectorization.
 The tiling scheme is described in detail in Ref.[[4](#ref4)].

+THIS IS THE STARTING POINT FOR THE OPENACC CODE.

 ### GPU Codes